Wisconsin Horse Council Capital Improvement Grant

 In working at Midwest Horse Fair, we promote joining the horse council, and the most frequently asked question is - What does Wisconsin Horse Council do for me?
 This $500,000 is only a small part of the contributions of WHC to the equine industry, but the results quietly affect many in a positive experience on the trails.

-It was a tough year for grants this year, the Trails Committee had the difficult job of cutting $32,650 in requests down to awarding the $17,000 we had available.
+It was a tough year for grants during the COVID years, the Trails Committee had the difficult job of cutting $32,650 in requests down to awarding the $17,000 we had available.
 Watch for things to be changing in Gibbs Lake, Horseshoe Falls, Underdown, Narrow Gauge, Duck Egg, Southern Kettle Moraine, Halls Creek/Bush Lake.
 Please be sure to contact the friends group of your local park, and see if there is anything you can do to help out!
 With all of the potential budget cuts, we all are going to have to step up and make sure that our trails stay in good shape for our use!

 _________________________________________________________________________________